Community Relations

 - Rochester Community Schools awarded $1.9 million to enhance safety, Feb.
 27, 2023

-Board approves tentative agreement with the Rochester Education Association, investing an additional $33 million in RCS teachers
+Board invests an additional $33 million in RCS teachers

 The Board of Education of Rochester Community Schools has approved the tentative contractual agreement (5-2) as presented by district administration and the Rochester Education Association (REA) during a board work session on Tuesday, Sept.
 3, 2024.
 Through the agreement, the district is investing an additional $33 million in RCS teachers over the next three years.